 |Common examples of addition polymerization are PVC, polyethene, Teflon etc.||Common examples of condensation polymerization are nylon, bakelite, silicon, etc.|

-The main difference between addition and condensation polymerization is that in addition polymerization the polymers are formed by the addition of monomers with no by-products whereas in condensation polymerization, the polymers are formed due to the condensation more than one different monomers resulting in the formation of small molecules such as HCl, water, ammonia, etc., as by-products.
+The main difference between addition and condensation polymerization is that in addition polymerization the polymers are formed by the addition of monomer with no by-products whereas in condensation polymerization, the polymers are formed due to the condensation more than one different monomers resulting in the formation of small molecules such as HCl, water, ammonia, etc., as by-products.
 Learn about other similar topics like the difference between Enantiomers and Diastereomers by registering with BYJU’S.